AsciiPress/.github/CODE_OF_CONDUCT.md

-The AsciiPress Community is a global community of DevOps and Java practitioners who collaborate to share knowledge on solving the challenges of integrating Java into every phase of the software development lifecycle, from build-time to runtime.
+The AsciiPress Community is a global community of Content Marketers & SEO practitioners who collaborate to share knowledge on solving the challenges of perfecting SEO in every phase of the content development lifecycle, from writing to publishing.

 ### We thrive on diversity